|Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

 I would hope that all members of our community are united in our pursuit of knowledge, our belief in the power and importance of education, and our mission to protect the free flow of ideas within an inclusive and respectful environment.
 As members of the academy, we bear a shared responsibility to reaffirm and uphold the core principles of academic freedom, collegiality, and respect that are fundamental to McMaster and to ensure that our University continues to be a place where respectful debate and discussion can flourish.

 GRADE EXPLANATION: The student union earns a D for its policies.
 The student union does not have an express commitment to free speech on campus; the student union has at least one speech code; the student union’s policies in regard to club certification enable unequal treatment of clubs based on beliefs and opinions; the student union’s rules and regulations for elections and referenda impose unfair restrictions on campaign speech and literature; the student union does not take political positions on issues outside its mandate.
-The student union earns a D for its practices for having failed to condemn the disruption of a student group's display on campus, and working to prevent future displays from taking place.
+The student union earns a F for its practices for censoring two student groups in the 2018-2019 year.

 Section 6.1 of the MSU Operation Policy – “Promotions and Advertising” states that advertising must be in good taste: “Good taste advertising shall be defined as that which does not promote violence, substance abuse, oppressive or discriminatory practices, or contravene the McMaster University Anti-Discrimination Policy or the MSU’s Anti-Oppression Policy.”

 If a poster is deemed controversial, then the Underground Media & Design staff must go through a checklist to determine whether or not the content is “acceptable”.

 Students running for election must abide by the MSU Operation Policy – Promotions and Advertising, thereby placing content-based restrictions on election speech.